RGW :: Subset of uploaded objects via radosgw are unretrievable when using erasure coded pool

 cat default.24161.19__shadow_.P1mbQc2M_4XREUkxJmnDxJrYRGyZUbb_1 >> file.out

-#10 Updated by Mike Beyer almost 3 years ago
+#10 Updated by Mike Beyer about 3 years ago

 sorry about the comment spam, the logs were failing to upload